PowerDNS/weakforced/README.md

 local mygeodb = getGeoIP2DB("Name")
 ```

-You can then lookup infomation using the following calls:
+You can then lookup information using the following calls:

 * lookupCountry() - Returns the 2 letter country code associated with
   the IP address